The Friedreich's Ataxia Treatment Pipeline is a visual tool for communicating the progress of research and development on lead therapeutic candidates.

 Dr. Payne's approach increases the life span and weight of FA mice and improves their cardiac function.

-Dr. Payne has formed a company, Chondrial Therapeutics, to further develop this approach and begin preclinical studies, and is seeking a pharmaceutical partner.
+Dr. Payne formed a company, Chondrial Therapeutics, to further develop this approach and generate preclinical data.
+Chondrial is now Larimar Therapeutics and clinical trials of CTI-1601 are in progress.

 Current Stage of Development